 The professional community in Lviv is growing partly due to a large number of educational institutions.
 About 4,500 IT students graduate from the city’s higher education institutions each year.
 Among the leading universities in Lviv for a tech degree are Ivan Franko National University of Lviv, Lviv Polytechnic National University, Ukrainian Catholic University, etc.

 As part of the Lviv IT Cluster’s educational initiatives, there are 19 programs in three universities in the city: Ivan Franko National University of Lviv, Lviv Polytechnic National University, Lviv State University of Life Safety, and Lviv National Academy of Arts.

 The dynamic development of the IT environment makes Lviv an attractive center for investment, work, and study.
 No wonder international companies with a world name trust local experts, which certainly has a positive economic effect on the city.

 On average, one IT specialist in Lviv creates three jobs.
 In 2015, the total number of created jobs was 53,000, and in 2020 – 74,000.
 In 2022, despite all the challenges, the city has managed to maintain a positive image and create a safe business climate for potential companies and investors.

-Lviv IT Cluster together with community members have created a number of Victory projects to bring Ukraine’s victory closer, as well as to strengthen security and stability in the Western region.
-Among them are Sky, Vision, Armor, Second Home, a project to provide the western region of Ukraine with backup Internet access, and the Mental Health Center as part of the initiative to build the National Rehabilitation Center “Unbreakable”.
+Lviv IT Cluster, together with community members, has created a number of Victory projects to bring Ukraine’s victory closer, as well as to strengthen security and stability in the Western region.
+Among them are Sky, Vision, Armor, Second Home, a project to provide the western region of Ukraine with backup Internet access, and a Mental Health Center as part of the initiative to build the National Rehabilitation Center “Unbreakable.”